Sinaeskandari/sinaeskandari.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I'm Sina.
-I graduated from Iran University of Science and Technology(IUST) with Bachelor of Science in Computer Engineering.
-Currently, I work as a research assistant at Computer Vision Lab of IUST.
-My research interests are Deep Learning, Computer Vision, Natural Language Processing and Machine Learning.
+I am currently pursuing a master's degree in Computer Engineering at Politecnico di Torino.
+I graduated from Iran University of Science and Technology (IUST) with a Bachelor of Science in Computer Engineering.
+My research interests are Deep Learning, Computer Vision, Natural Language Processing, and Machine Learning.
 My journey involves unraveling the possibilities at the intersection of technology and artificial intelligence, contributing to the ever-evolving landscape with a solid foundation from my studies.

 Education
 ======
 * Bachelor of Science in Computer Engineering, Iran University of Science and Technology, 2018 - 2023, Overall GPA: **3.37/4**, Last Two Year GPA: **3.93/4**
+* Master of Science in Computer Engineering, Politecnico di Torino, 2024 - Now

 Research Interests
 ======